rostro36/Notes/Big Data/Week 05/05_questions.md

 - Why does HBase not do redundancy?
 	- It is built on top of HDFS, which already does redundancy.
 - What does the HMaster do?
-	- It is simlar to the NameNode, it keeps track of the tables and the column families.
+	- It is similar to the NameNode, it keeps track of the tables and the column families.
 Additionally it balances the ranges to the RegionServers.
 - Why is there a Write-Ahead Log (HLog)?
 	- MemStore flushes all of it's memory content into a HFile, this means the memory is sorted.
 Sorting takes time, as a quick measure to safe the operation it is added to the Write-Ahead Log.
 - How is data stored on persistent storage?